-Our business generates recurring revenues through sales of consumable products, predominantly single-use laser probe devices and other instrumentation, as well as repair, servicing and extended service contracts for our laser systems.
+Our business generates recurring revenues through sales of consumable products, predominantly single-use laser probe devices and other instrumentation, as well as repair, service and extended service contracts for our laser systems.

 Our laser probes consist of the following product lines:

-- Glaucoma Probes used in our glaucoma product line include our patented MicroPulse P3® Probe, G-Probe® and G-Probe Illuminate®; and - Surgical Retina Our surgical retina probes include our EndoProbe® family of products used in vitrectomy procedures.
+- Glaucoma Probes used in our glaucoma product line include our patented single-use delivery devices MicroPulse P3®, G-Probe®, and G-Probe Illuminate®. - Surgical Retina Probes used in our surgical retina product line include our family of single-use EndoProbe® handpieces.

-Ophthalmologists typically use our laser systems in hospital operating rooms ("ORs") and ambulatory surgical centers ("ASCs"), as well as their offices and clinics.
-In ORs and ASCs, ophthalmologists use our laser systems with either an indirect laser ophthalmoscope or a consumable, single use MicroPulse P3 probe, G-Probe G-Probe Illuminate or EndoProbe.
+Ophthalmologists typically use our laser systems in hospital operating rooms and ambulatory surgical centers, as well as their offices and clinics.
+In operating rooms and ambulatory surgical centers, ophthalmologists use our laser systems with either an indirect laser ophthalmoscope or a single-use consumable probe, including MicroPulse P3®, G-Probe® and G-Probe Illuminate® delivery devices, and EndoProbe handpieces.
+In the offices and clinics, ophthalmologists use our laser systems with either an indirect laser ophthalmoscope or a slit-lamp adapter.

-In 2021 and 2020, our products were sold in the United States and Germany predominantly through a direct sales force and internationally (aside from Germany) primarily through independent distributors.
-Total revenues in 2021 and 2020 were \$53.9 million and \$36.3 million, respectively.
-We generated net losses of \$5.2 million and \$6.3 million in 2021 and 2020, respectively.
+In 2022 and 2021, our products were sold in the United States and Germany predominantly through a direct sales force and internationally (aside from Germany) primarily through Topcon Corporation ("Topcon") and other independent distributors.
+Total revenues in 2022 and 2021 were \$57.0 million and \$53.9 million, respectively.
+We generated net losses of \$7.5 million and \$5.2 million in 2022 and 2021, respectively.